Not Using Facebook Ads? You’re a Lunatic.

 If I were selling you a Rolex, would you rather pay me $6,000 or $120 for it?
 Maybe I have a Ferrari I’m getting rid of and I want to give you the option to take it off my hands for either $200,000 or $4,000.
 Which price would you prefer?

 You’d probably agree that these scenarios sound ridiculous, and it may not be a Ferrari or a Rolex at stake, but I’d argue that such a scenario exists right under your nose.
-Many financial advisors expend a lot of resources on various advertising methods, two of which are direct mail and email marketing.
+Many financial professionals expend a lot of resources on various advertising methods, two of which are direct mail and email marketing.
 If you’re choosing one or both of those methods and not exploring Facebook advertising, you might be one of those people that would rather pay $200,000 for the Ferrari mentioned above.
-Let’s explore the tangible and intangible differences between these advertising mediums and why you’re literally a lunatic if you’re an advisor (or any small business owner) and you don’t at least try using Facebook ads.
+Let’s explore the tangible and intangible differences between these advertising mediums and why you’re literally a lunatic if you’re a financial professional (or any small business owner) and you don’t at least try using Facebook ads.

 TANGIBLE DIFFERENCE: COST